 P606L31

-An EHT NDP Announcement frame shall not request feedback on a 242-toneRU that is signaled as punctured in the U-SIG field of the EHT sounding NDP that follows the EHT NDP Announcement frame.
+An EHT NDP Announcement frame shall not request feedback on (#17273) any RU that is signaled as punctured in the U-SIG field of the EHT sounding NDP that follows the EHT NDP Announcement frame.

 P606L35

-An EHT NDP Announcement frame shall not request partial bandwidth feedback on a 242-tone RU outside of the beamformee’s operating channel width.
+An EHT NDP Announcement frame shall not request partial bandwidth feedback on (#17273) any RU outside of the beamformee’s operating channel width.

 P606L41

-In an EHT non-TB sounding sequence case, the occupied subchannel(s) indicated by the BW and Puncturing Channel Information fields in the U-SIG field of the EHT sounding NDP shall be the same as the requested subchannel(s) indicated in the Partial BW Info subfield of the immediately preceding EHT NDP Announcement frame.
+In an EHT non-TB sounding sequence (#17046), the occupied subchannel(s) indicated by the BW and Puncturing Channel Information fields in the U-SIG field of the EHT sounding NDP shall be the same as the requested subchannel(s) indicated in the Partial BW Info subfield of the immediately preceding EHT NDP Announcement frame.

 CID 17047, 17048, 18011, 17981, 17982